 The American Girl store is adjacent to the Galleria Mall which is also a fun place to visit with their recently renovated ice skating rink and the largest indoor Christmas tree in America – you could make a day of it!
 Actually, you could really make a weekend of it.
 One year my mom took us to the Westin Galleria for a night (book the concierge floor if you can!) and we did the American Girl store and enjoyed all the fun activities at the mall, including the Macy’s tree lighting skating show (free!).
 Other years we go to an early lunch at Mi Cocina on a Sunday and watch the ice skaters and enjoy walking around before it gets too crowded.
 We actually really like the Santa at the Galleria Mall because the line never seems as long as other places.

 If you have never seen the Christmas lights in Highland Park, you are missing out!
 We will get after dinner Starbucks hot chocolate in Highland Park Village (with it’s own stunning light display!) then hop in the car and drive around the neighborhood.
 If you are on Preston, head west on Armstrong and drive through all the side streets.
 Don’t miss the house on Rheims that was written about in Southern Living many moons ago with the jack in the boxes of all the family members.
 Watch out for the horse drawn carriages, though!
 You can book those here or here for a fun family or date night (or Indian Princess night in our case this year!).

 Also, check their calendar for activities like the LOCAl market which is really fun in December!

 5. Northpark Puppet Show

 Northpark Center is just the best mall ever.
 The flowers, the events, the shopping!
-I mentioned Northpark Trains already but I also love the little puppet show up on the second floor by Green House market. show – plays at the top of every hour.
-Just grab a seat on the floor!
-Cost is free!
+I mentioned Northpark Trains already but I also love the little puppet show (check for location and times.)

 6. Neiman Marcus Downtown